persmed/cas-assignment/docs/installation.python.rst

 .. role:: bash(code)
    :language: bash

-The installation instructions here are based on those for MIA-Lab, so you can use it next semester as well. https://mialab.readthedocs.io
+The installation instructions here are based on those for MIALab, so you can use it next semester as well. https://mialab.readthedocs.io

-To start with the installation, download the `Anaconda installer <https://www.anaconda.com/download/>`_ for your operating system and Python 3.6.
+To start with the installation, download the `Anaconda installer <https://www.anaconda.com/download/>`_ for your operating system and Python 3.8.

 Windows
 -------